 If you told me 80% of data has Chuck Norris in it, I’d believe that, but this statistic that GIS people keep throwing out has got to be stopped.
 The quote usually goes like this:

 XX% (generally 80%) of [some form of data] has a location/gis/geospatial/spatial component.

-If you search for the phrase in Google, you’ll find it referenced by Esri, Microsoft and just about anyone else who wants to feel better about their lifestyle choice.
-Bottom line is though there is ZERO real analysis to this stat and was probably created over beers.
+If you search for the phrase in Google, you’ll find it referenced by Esri, Microsoft, and just about anyone else who wants to feel better about their lifestyle choice.
+The bottom line is though there is ZERO real analysis to this stat and was probably created over beers.